-Over the past few years there have been significant increases in the tax charges for directors and employees who have been provided with company cars.
-We are now at the point where this benefit is no longer as attractive as it once was, especially for normally aspirated cars.
+Over the past few years, there have been significant increases in the tax charges for directors and employees who have been provided with company cars.
+We are now at the point where this benefit is no longer as attractive as it once was, especially for petrol and diesel vehicles.

 Should an electric car be taken as a company car or purchased privately?

-Assuming the costs are the same regardless of whether supplied by the company or acquired personally, there is absolutely no doubt that this is a valuable benefit in kind and considerably cheaper to be supplied as a company car rather than acquired by the individual.
-The tax position for the company is very attractive in comparison to normally aspirated cars because of advantageous tax treatment.
-These vehicles are also very attractive from a company car fuel perspective as well as the fact that HM Revenue & Customs do not class electricity as a fuel.
+Assuming the costs are the same regardless of whether supplied by the company or acquired personally, there is absolutely no doubt that this is a valuable benefit in kind and considerably cheaper to be supplied as a company car rather than acquired by the individual from taxed net pay.
+The tax position for the company is also very attractive in comparison to petrol or diesel cars due to advantageous tax treatment.
+These vehicles are also very attractive from a company car fuel perspective, as HM Revenue & Customs does not currently class electricity as a fuel.
 Therefore, no company car fuel benefit applies to a fully electric car.

 Other issues

-The employer is able to provide a charging point at the employee’s home, without a taxable benefit arising, thus allowing the car to be charged overnight.
-The business can also install charging points at the workplace, again without taxable benefits arising.
+The employer can provide a charging point at the employee’s home, without a taxable benefit arising, thus allowing the car to be charged overnight.
+The business can also install charging points at the workplace, again without taxable benefits arising, provided the facilities are available to all employees and not part of an optional remuneration arrangement.
+Please note that the provision of a charging point should not be linked to salary sacrifice.

 Practicality

-Clearly tax advantages are very desirable, but ultimately the vehicle has to be fit for purpose.
+Clearly tax advantages are very desirable, but ultimately the vehicle must be fit for purpose.
 Therefore, you should first consider whether the vehicle is practical for intended use before choosing one.
 The key questions are likely to be:

-If the conclusion is that an electric car ticks all the right boxes then this should represent a considerable saving in comparison to a normally aspirated company car.
+If the conclusion is that a new electric car ticks all the right boxes, then this should represent a considerable saving in comparison to a normally aspirated company car.
 It should also be cheaper to take this as a company car with salary sacrifice rather than financing for personal ownership.

 Alternatively, if the conclusion is that a fully electric car is impractical, maybe a hybrid car is the solution.
-These are unlikely to be as attractive as a fully electric vehicle from a tax perspective, but some are still a very attractive option.
-The chargeable percentage applied to a hybrid car is based on the range of the electric motor with the greater the range resulting in a lower percentage applied to the original list price (plus the cost of extras).
+These are now less attractive from a tax perspective due to recent changes in the legislation.
+From April 2025, benefit in kind rates for plug-in hybrids have increased, and the Vehicle Excise Duty (VED) reliefs have been removed, meaning hybrids are now taxed more in line with petrol and diesel vehicles.
+The chargeable percentage applied to a hybrid car with CO2 emissions not exceeding 50 g/km still based on the range of the electric motor, with the greater the range resulting in a lower percentage applied to the original list price (plus the cost of extras), but the gap between hybrid and petrol/ diesel rates has narrowed and from 2029, all these hybrid cars are scheduled to be taxed us a percentage of 19% regardless of range.
+This may mean the balance sings towards personal ownership.

 Hybrid cars do not however escape the company car fuel charge and therefore it is usually unattractive for the business to meet the cost of any private fuel in a company car that is not fully electric.